redbadger/awesome-badger/chriswhealy/FractalWASM/07 Web Workers/README.md

 ## 7: WebAssembly and Web Workers

-In order to take advantage of the fact that plotting fractal images is an *embarrassingly parallel* task, we need to look at how Web Workers can be used as the basic building block for this solution.
+In order to take advantage of the fact that plotting fractal images is an *embarrassingly parallel* task, we need to look at how we can plot these fractal images by implementing multiple instances of the same task, then running them in parallel.

+This is where we will see that a Web Worker forms the basic building block for this solution.

 1. [JavaScript Web Workers](./01/)
 1. [Schematic Overview](./02/)